Toucaan/toucaan.research/README.md

 # Introduction

 Toucaan is a CSS framework for Intrinsic Web Design.

-It is not only intrinsic but also _mutative_ and _deterministic_ by design.
+It is not only _intrinsic_ in implementation but also _mutative_ and _deterministic_ by design.

 ### Definition: